 What happens at the end of the program?

-The cohort members are incorporated into one of the sponsoring teams.
+Cohort members are full-time employees from the start of the program and are seamlessly incorporated into one of the sponsoring teams.
 This is accomplished via a mutual matching of interests and needs.

 Here are some of the public-facing MAIDAP projects our cohort has been working on.